 4.4.2 Crystallization and Magmatic Differentiation

-Since magma is liquid rock, it tends to be less dense than the surrounding rock and rises buoyantly through the mantle and crust.
-As the magma rises and begins to cool and crystallize, the chemistry of the magma changes in a process known as magmatic differentiation.
-As mafic magma from the mantle rises through the felsic crust, two main changes work to alter the chemistry: assimilation and fractionation .
+Liquid magma is less dense than the surrounding solid rock, so it rises through the mantle and crust.
+As magma begins to cool and crystallize, a process known as magmatic differentiation changes the chemistry of the resultant rock towards a more felsic composition.
+This happens via two main methods: assimilation and fractionation .

 During assimilation, pieces of country rock (with a different, often more felsic composition) are added to the magma.
 These pieces may melt and change the composition of the original magma, or fragments of these assimilations may simply be included in it as it cools.
 Such unmelted pieces of country rock within an igneous rock mass are called xenoliths.
 Xenoliths are also common in the processes of magma mixing and rejuvenation, two other processes that can contribute to magmatic differentiation.
 Magma mixing occurs when two different magmas come into contact and mix, though at times, the magmas can remain heterogeneous and create xenoliths, dikes, and other features.
 Magmatic rejuvenation happens when a cooled and crystallized body of rock is remelted and pieces of the original rock may remain as xenoliths.

 4.5.1.
 Distribution and Tectonics